 We thank the Swiss Finance Institute, the NCCR FINRISK, the UZH Research Priority Program Finance and Financial Markets, the Swiss National Science Foundation (PP001-102845) and the ERC (FP7/2007-2013, grant agreement 249415 RMAC) for support.
-The paper has benefited significantly from a fellow visit of Alexander Wagner at the Center for Advanced Studies Foundations of Law and Finance funded by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) - project FOR 2774.
 Participants at the American Economic Association (AEA) Annual Meeting 2017, ESA European Meeting 2016, the Financial Management Association (FMA) Annual Meeting 2017, the Conference of the German Society for Psychology 2016, the Conference of the Swiss Society for Financial Market Research (SGF) 2017, the Swiss Finance Institute Research Days 2017, TIBER 2016, the VHB Annual Meeting 2017, the Higher School of Economics, the University of Innsbruck, the University of Nottingham, and Goethe University Frankfurt provided helpful comments.
 We thank Galen Bodenhausen, Peter Bossaerts, Alice Eagly, Gerlinde Fellner, Harrison Hong (AEA discussant), Da Ke (FMA discussant), Douglas L. Medin, Susanne Neckermann, Daniel Urban (SGF discussant), Bernhard Reichert, and Richard J. Zeckhauser for valuable comments on previous versions of this manuscript.
 The authors declare that they have no relevant or material financial interests that relate to the research described in this paper.
 This paper was previously circulated under the title "Investing in managerial honesty."

-© Rajna Gibson Brandon, Matthias Sohn, Carmen Tanner and Alexander F. Wagner 2020.
+© Rajna Gibson Brandon, Matthias Sohn, Carmen Tanner and Alexander F. Wagner 2021.
 All rights reserved.
 Short sections of text, not to exceed two paragraphs, may be quoted without explicit permission provided that full credit, including © notice, is given to the source.